 Depending on the purpose of their trips, Swiss citizens have different types of Kenyan visas available.

-However, the Kenyan eVisa is sufficient to cover a maximum of 90 days in the country, as well as trips related to leisure, tourism, business, employment, temporary settlement, family visits, or medical issues.
+However, the Kenyan eVisa is sufficient to cover 30 days in the country for trips related to leisure, tourism, business, employment, family visits, or medical issues.
 It is worth mentioning the eVisa to Kenya is a single-entry authorization.

-Any trip planned by citizens of Switzerland to Kenya that surpasses the allowed 90 days, that needs several entries in the country or has to do with other reasons not mentioned before will require other types of Kenyan travel permits, which should be requested and processed through an embassy, consulate or immigration office.
+Any trip planned by citizens of Switzerland to Kenya that surpasses the maximum number of days, or has to do with other reasons not mentioned above, will require other types of Kenyan travel permits.
+These should be requested and processed through an embassy, consulate, or immigration office.

 There is also a Kenyan transit visa available.
 This travel permit is suited for Swiss travelers entering Kenya and then leaving on a connecting flight in a period of fewer than 3 days.
 In this sense, the transit visa to Kenya gives Swiss nationals permission to leave the airport for up to 72 hours.